 Determining the Validity of a Workers’ Compensation Case in Massachusetts

 When you bring a claim under the workers’ compensation system, your employer and their workers’ compensation insurer have the opportunity to deny your claim.
-If they disagree that your claim is valid, you can contest their denial by filing a workers’ compensation claim with the Massachusetts Department of Industrial Accidents.
-To learn more, schedule a consultation today with a dedicated workers’ compensation lawyer.
+If they disagree that your claim is valid, you can contest their denial by filing a workers’ compensation claim with the Massachusetts Department of Industrial Accidents. to learn more, schedule a consultation today with a Boston workers’ compensation lawyer.

 Potential Injuries Covered by a Worker’s Compensation Claim

 Many conditions could result in compensation through a valid workers’ compensation claim.
 While any condition could lead to a claim, some conditions that commonly lead to a valid Wakefield workers’ compensation claim include:

 - Broken or fractured bones

 - Head injuries, including traumatic brain injuries and concussions

 To learn more about recovering compensation for work-related injuries and illnesses like these, contact a Massachusetts personal injury attorney.